Course Outline

 4. WCAG documents

-5. The division of WCAG guidelines
+5. Division of WCAG guidelines

 6. WCAG standard